Jusumgi/AlbionSoloScorecard/README.md

 Currently this webapp has full functionality and could be used by the community, however, it doesn't look pretty.
 That will come later.

-**To try it out, download the ZIP at the green Code button, then open index.html**
+**To try it out, download the ZIP at the green Code button, EXTRACT THE ZIP (very important) then open index.html**

 Some features I may get around to..
 1. Make it look good.